ultimaweapon/tsuki/README.md

 ## Safety

 All public API of Tsuki should provide 100% safety as long as you don't use unsafe API incorrectly.
+Note that currently there is no way to limit the amount of memory to be used by Lua scripts.
+If this unacceptable you should not use Tsuki for now until this feature is implemented.

 ## Features